nramenta/flow/README.md

     {{ "This is a string " ..
 'This is also a string' }}

+You can also join two or more strings or scalars using the join operator:

+    {{ "Welcome," ~ user.name }}

+The join operator uses a single space character to join strings together.

 ### Booleans

     {{ true }} or {{ false }}